Settings

 I have a deep passion for photography but had so far not put effort into an online presence.
 Here I intend to publish only the besties from many years of putting myself out there with mostly a fixed focal lens at 135 mm (f/1.8).

-fallinditch 10 months ago
+fallinditch a year ago

 Daidō Moriyama is a great Japanese photographer who exemplified the Provoke movement in the 1970s.
 I find his work inspiring and liberating.